ChrisKlug/web-dev-workshop/labs/lab16/lab16.md

 __Note:__ Yes, this code uses a case-insensitive check for the username.
 This isn't really necessary, but conforms to standards...

 Now that you have added the basic auth scheme, you also need to update the authentication defaults.
 Currently, the application sets cookies to be the default scheme, but OIDC to be the default for challenging the user.
-That is obviously not going to work in the tests, where there is not OIDC scheme.
+That is obviously not going to work in the tests, where there is no OIDC scheme.

 So, to reconfigure that, update the `AddAuthentication()` call to set the basic auth scheme as the default for both